bcmichael/RNMR-Docs/docs/command/full_command.md

 Category: Acquisition

-Format: `PPFLG` flag# state
+Format: `PPFLG` ind val

 Defaults: 1 current

-Prerequisites: LOAD HALT
+Prerequisites: Pulse program loaded (LOAD); RNMRA only

 Description:
-Sets state of specified pulse program flag.
-State may be ON or OFF.
-There are 16 flags available.
+`PPFLG` is an old command for setting the state of pulse program flags.
+It has been replaced with the `FLAG` command and is currently simply an alias to it.
+As such `FLAG` should be used in place of `PPFLG`.
 ## PPMD
 Set pulse program phase mode